Buzz Off: Why Your LED Lights Hum and How to Stop It

 Is the humming lamp defective?

-In most cases, the noises such as buzzing or humming do not indicate a defect.
+In most cases, noises such as buzzing or humming do not indicate a defective LED light.
 The effect can have different causes and is evoked by certain conditions.
 This is also the reason why the same LED lamp does not necessarily make a sound to every buyer.

 Which lamps are affected?